 Demonstration of how to integrate support for wildlife into garden design and management.

-Visit a garden in the centre of Arundel that has been designed for modern outdoor living but also carefully planned to encourage wildlife.
+An open garden in the centre of Arundel that has been designed for modern outdoor living but also carefully planned to encourage wildlife.
 It features a modern patio with outdoor eating but also extensive additions to encourage wildlife including a pond, bug hotels, composting and other ideas designed to help our pollinators and urban wildlife.

 THURSDAY 12TH